 - Migrants and ethnic minorities

 - People living in rural and deprived areas

 By combining different attributes of available transport concepts and bottom-up initiatives with new operational schemes and IT applications, HiReach explores viable business models for small scale, modular and easily replicable mobility services (e.g. community transport services, ridesharing, minibus/van pooling, etc.) that can be provided at affordable prices and/or with minimum subsidies.

 HiReach fosters social innovation processes through an in-depth (micro)analysis of capabilities and attitudes of different social groups and their direct involvement as co-users and co-owners of the proposed solutions.

-Their involvement will be put in relation with the HiReach mechanism for exploring, generating and testing new solutions based on creative concepts of startups and innovative entrepreneurs.
-To secure the viability and scaling-up of new business models, HiReach will provide open source tools, guidance and support to developers as well as testbeds for new inclusive mobility solutions jointly prepared by startups, policy makers and local communities.
+Their involvement is put in relation with the HiReach mechanism for exploring, generating and testing new solutions based on creative concepts of startups and innovative entrepreneurs.
+To secure the viability and scaling-up of new business models, HiReach provides open source tools, guidance and support to developers as well as testbeds for new inclusive mobility solutions jointly prepared by startups, policy makers and local communities.

 Main pillars of the HiReach approach

-HiReach will be developed in three main steps whose activities, tools, outputs and stakeholders are summarised in the figure below.
+HiReach is developed in three main steps whose activities, tools, outputs and stakeholders are summarised in the figure below.